fireflycons/go-debugger/README.md

 This variable is initialized by an init\(\) function, therefore there is zero cost to use it.
 Example use case would be to dynamically set a context timeout such that it does not cancel in the middle of a debugging session.

-Note that the value will not be true if you attach a debugger to an already running process.
+Note that the value will not become true if you attach a debugger to an already running process.

 ```go
 var Attached bool